 A healthy relationship is the basis of any outsourcing partnership.
-But how can you verify if the service provided still benefits your firm or already harming your image?
+But how can you verify if the service you got still benefits your firm or harms its image?

-Signs That You Need a New Outsourcing Partner Now
+Signs You Need a New Outsourcing Partner Now

 1. Reduced Client Satisfaction